How Social Media Can Affect Your Personal Injury Claim

 Social media is an integral part of many of our daily lives.
 We use it to connect with friends and family, reflect on the good times, and even share job updates and network with others.
 But if you’re in an accident and entitled to compensation, how you use social media can impact your personal injury claim.

 You’ve probably seen stories online of people being convicted after posting stolen property on social media marketplaces or even posing with their ill-gotten gains.
-You may have even heard about people who have lost job opportunities because a prospective employer has seen one-too-many drunken party pics or is worried that your use of “colorful” language doesn’t mesh with their brand values.
+You may have even heard about people who have lost job opportunities because a prospective employer has seen one too many drunken party pics or is worried that your use of “colorful” language doesn’t mesh with their brand values.

 It’s easy to assume something like that will never happen to you.
 After all, what harm can posting an innocent update about your accident do?
 Unfortunately, it can have significant consequences.